stulle123/stulle123.github.io/content/posts/kakaotalk-account-takeover.md

 Accept-Encoding: gzip, deflate, br
 Accept-Language: en-US,en;q=0.9
 ```
-4. Click on `Send` and confirm the target details
+4. Click on `Send` and confirm the target's details
 5. Right-click in the request window, select `Request in browser > In original session` and copy the URL into Burp's browser.

-As pointed out above we could also create a new Kakao Mail account on the user's behalf.
+If necessary, we could also create a new Kakao Mail account on the user's behalf.
 Just repeat the same steps with Burp using the following HTTP request (adapt the `Authorization` header):

 ```
 GET /kakao_mail/main?continue=https://talk.mail.kakao.com HTTP/1.1